Reminder Email: What’s the benefit of having millions of people on the email list if only a few of them actually open and read the emails?

 1. Overdue Payment

-No ones like being paid late.
-Yet, many small business owners face this predicament more often then we’d like.
+No one likes being paid late.
+Yet, many small business owners face this predicament more often than we’d like.

 According to the reports 79% of business owners have had trouble getting paid.